nsidc/earthaccess/docs/contributing/triaging.md

 ## Labeling Issues

-When labeling an issue, choose the label that best describes the issue.
-Using labels consistently and accurately ensures that issues are easily trackable.
+When labeling an issue, choose the label(s) that best describes the issue.
+Using labels consistently and accurately ensures that issues are trackable and searchable.

 ### Issue Types